 This Crazy First-Person Footage Shows Korean Navy SEALs Taking Down Somali Pirates

-South Korean Navy SEALs know how to get the job done.
+If you have a problem with Somali pirates, South Korean Navy SEALs know how to solve it.

 Case in point comes in this remarkable footage captured by one of the operator's helmet-mounted cameras, while rescuing the crew of a hijacked freighter.
 The recently uploaded video shows how the Somali pirates' chances of getting away quickly decimate once the team boards the ship.